ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 ## Handling Server Preferred Addresses {#preferred-address}

-QUIC allows servers to tell clients about a preferred address the server would like to use.
+QUIC allows servers to tell clients about a preferred address the server would like to use ({{Section 9.6 of QUIC}}).
 When this happens, the client can migrate to the preferred address.

-When a client using a proxy wants to migrate to the preferred address of the target server, it needs to create a new CONNECT request to the proxy (using the method defined in {{CONNECT-UDP}}) and using the preferred IP address of the target as the host to which to connect.
+When a client using a proxy wants to migrate to the preferred address of the target server, it needs to create a new UDP proxying request to the proxy (using the method defined in {{CONNECT-UDP}}) and using the preferred IP address of the target as the host to which to connect.
 This is the behavior clients using a proxy will have regardless of using the QUIC-aware mechanisms defined in this document.
 From the proxy's perspective,